Frank Nelson (actor): Later years

 Toward the end of his life, Nelson enjoyed some newfound stardom among a younger generation of fans.
-From 1981 to 1986, he appeared in a string of popular commercials for McDonald's doing his trademark "EEE-Yeeeeeeeeesssss?" catchphrase, as part of the fast-food chain's highly successful "You Deserve a Break Today" vacation sweepstakes promotional campaign, in which he played an over-the-top passport agent.
+He appeared in a string of commercials for McDonald's doing his trademark "EEE-yeeeeeeeeesssss?" catchphrase during its 1981 vacation sweepstakes promotional campaign, in which he played an over-the-top passport agent.
+In the Green Giant Commercial in 1979, Nelson voiced a racoon who snatches green beans from Sprout's wagon.
 He also did a cameo appearance on the December 5, 1981, episode of Saturday Night Live as a newsstand vendor, when Tim Curry was the guest host.

 In addition to his onscreen work, Nelson was an in-demand voiceover artist for animated cartoons.
 In 1954, he narrated Walter Lantz's cartoon short Dig That Dog.
 In television cartoons, he made several appearances on The Flintstones, Calvin and the Colonel, The Jetsons, and (as Governor Wetworth) on The Snorks, among other programs.
 Between 1978 and 1979, he provided the voice of Uncle Dudley on Dinky Dog.
-He also served as national president of AFTRA (a performers union) between 1954 and 1957.
+He also served as national president of AFTRA (a performers' union) between 1954 and 1957.

 Nelson occasionally appeared in films in variations of his oily clerk characterization.
 One of his roles is in Down Memory Lane (1949), in which he plays the manager of a TV station.
 He also appears in So You Want to Know Your Relatives, a Joe McDoakes spoof of This Is Your Life; Nelson plays the master of ceremonies, ushering guests onstage.

 Death

-Nelson was diagnosed with cancer during the late summer of 1985.
-After a year-long battle with the disease, he died in Hollywood on September 12, 1986, at the age of 75.
+Nelson was diagnosed with cancer in 1985.
+After a yearlong battle, he died in Hollywood on September 12, 1986, at the age of 75.
 He was entombed in Forest Lawn Memorial Park Cemetery in Glendale.
-Nelson shares a columbarium niche with his longtime friend and fellow radio actor Hanley Stafford, both men having been married to radio actress and singer Veola Vonn.

 Legacy

 His distinctive appearance and manner of saying "yes?" has been parodied frequently in film, radio and television, most notably with the character on The Simpsons called the "Frank Nelson Type" (aka "Yes Guy").
 Nelson's appearance and mannerisms were also parodied multiple times in the Disney Afternoon series TaleSpin, with Nelson represented by a large hippopotamus in a suit.
-The Daily Show often featured a Nelson impression by host Jon Stewart after a setup clip, often "Yeeesss?" or "Go onnnnnnn ..." followed by another clip which serves as the punchline.
-He was also parodied in the Merrie Melodies cartoon "Canary Row".
+The Daily Show often features a Nelson impression by host Jon Stewart after a setup clip, often "Yeeesss?" or "Go onnnnnnn ..." followed by another clip which serves as the punchline.
+The ongoing comic strip Gasoline Alley occasionally features a character known as “Mr. Nelson,” who is drawn to resemble Frank Nelson.
+In classic fashion, he appears in almost any professional capacity that a main character might be seeking, from department store sales associate to tree service owner.